-Question Answer Marks 10 the dramatic function of the time changes in Act Two a ow, as a director, you would stage them in performance 25 that takes SHAH JAH three sons Two this ju year in wh conveying rovides specific challenges for the Director as there is an are the audience back to an unspecified moment in the past when the daughters, JAHANARA and ROSHANARA and the part of Sumps forward to 1644 before returning in Scene Three to 16 ich the play is set.
-This calls for imaginative approaches to this fractured time-line.
-In a set of the part of the hen two of his Scene 23-25 Shows a sophisticated practical understanding of Act Two and offers creative solutions Comprehensive discussion of the way that a director might stage the time changes; Excellent ideas with sustained and detailed reference to the extract. tion 20-22 Shows a perceptive practical understanding of Act Two and offers creative solutions • Assured discussion of the way that a director might stage the time changes; • Insightful ideas with frequent and well-selected references to the extract.
-Upper band - application 17-19 Shows detailed practical understanding of Act Two Effective discussion of the way that a director might stage the time changes; Well-formulated ideas although there may be scope for further refinement; consistent and appropriate references to the extract. Прр 14-16 Shows secure understanding of Act Two A consistent discussion of the way that a director might stage the time changes; A good level of detail with some appropriate references to the extract. ınding 11-13 Shows some understanding of aspects of Act Two Variable understanding of the way that a director might stage the time changes; there may be limited suggestions of how ideas can be realised; A focus on the more obvious aspects of the extract.
+Question Answer Marks 10 explain he Act Two p that takes SHAH JAH three sons Two this ju year in wh conveying the dramatic function of the time changes in Act Two a ow, as a director, you would stage them in performance rovides specific challenges for the Director as there is an a the audience back to an unspecified moment in the past w IAN's two daughters, JAHANARA and ROSHANARA and a, DARA and AURANGZEB were all young.
+At the start of S umps forward to 1644 before returning in Scene Three to 1 ich the play is set.
+This calls for imaginative approaches to this fractured time-line. s are free to suggest whatever is most likely to work effect e. nalepsis hen two of his Scene 659, the 25 23-25 Shows a sophisticated practical understanding of Act Two and offers creative solutions Comprehensive discussion of the way that a director might stage the time changes; Excellent ideas with sustained and detailed reference to the extract. tion 20-22 Shows a perceptive practical understanding of Act Two and offers creative solutions Assured discussion of the way that a director might stage the time changes; Insightful ideas with frequent and well-selected references to the extract.
+Upper band - application 17-19 Shows detailed practical understanding of Act Two Effective discussion of the way that a director might stage the time changes; Well-formulated ideas although there may be scope for further refinement; consistent and appropriate references to the extract. Прр 14-16 Shows secure understanding of Act Two A consistent discussion of the way that a director might stage the time changes; A good level of detail with some appropriate references to the extract. nding 11-13 Shows some understanding of aspects of Act Two Variable understanding of the way that a director might stage the time changes; there may be limited suggestions of how ideas can be realised; A focus on the more obvious aspects of the extract.
 Middle band - understanding 8-10 Shows undeveloped/superficial understanding of Act Two A few partially formulated ideas about the director's intention.
 A superficial approach based mostly on description with occasional reference to the extract.
-Middle b
+Middle b:

 Question Answer Marks 10 5-7 Identifies one or two examples of how the director could approach the drama Rudimentary suggestions based on isolated references to the scenes.
-Response is predominantly narrative. er band - tification 2-4 Simplistic response • Shows little understanding of how to direct the scenes.
-Lower 0/1 No answer/insufficient response to meet the criteria in the band above.
+Response is predominantly narrative. er band - tification 2-4 Simplistic response Shows little understanding of how to direct the scenes.
+Lower identif 0/1 No answer/insufficient response to meet the criteria in the band above.